makeform/budget/README.md

      - `unit price`: item price, per item.
      - `quantity`: how many entries of this item.
      - `total price`: when `unit price` and `quantity` provided, this will be readonly and calculated automatically.
+   - `width`: optional. used for explicitly set cell width (with unit).

 ## License